-If you are using a virtual machine, follow the steps in Procedure 1, "Prepare a VM for Unity Connection."

-If you are using a standalone server, locate the Cisco Unity Connection DVD that shipped with your order, and then follow the steps in Procedure 2, "Prepare a server for Unity Connection."
+If you are using a virtual machine, follow the steps in Option 1, "Prepare the server for Unity Connection."
+If you are using a standalone server, locate the Cisco Unity Connection DVD that shipped with your order, and then follow the steps in Option 2, "Prepare a standalone server for Cisco Unity Connection."